TaTooKa/Erzahlspiel/docs/source/pages/worlds/neonandchrome/runningontheedge.rst

 **AR stands for “Augmented Reality”**.
 It can be accessed with a *SmartScreen*, *AR Glasses* or *Cyber-Eyes*.
 It is also known as *“Shallow mode”*.

 **VR stands for “Virtual Reality”**.
 It can be accessed with *VR Goggles* or a *Neuralink*.
 It is also known as *“Deep mode”*.
-You gain +3 for Hacking tests, but because of the sensory deprivation, IRL actions are at -5 or outright impossible.
+You gain **Advantage** for Hacking tests, but because of the sensory deprivation, IRL actions are at **Overwhelming Disadvantage** or outright impossible.

 HACKING
 ^^^^^^^

 Hacking is the process of trying to bypass electronic security systems or altering a computer’s (or its software’s) behavior.
-It’s done by rolling with the *Hacking* skill.
-A single attempt could take hours (and at -1), unless using a special Program, custom-tailored for the task.
+Since computer use (and NET use) is so obiquitous, anyone can attempt it (but having a skill like ``Hacking`` helps).
+A single attempt could take hours, unless using a special **Program**, custom-tailored for the task.
 Doing so in “Shallow mode” takes seconds or minutes; Running them in “Deep mode” is faster (milliseconds or instantaneous).

 .. csv-table:: Hacking Results

- "**CRITICAL FAILURE**: *Alert!* Choose one: you are locked out of the system OR your position is compromised.
-If in “Deep mode”, gain a ``Dumpshock Damage (Moderate, -3)`` Condition."
- "**FAILURE**. *Warning!* You achieve what you wanted but choose one: They are alerted of your presence and location now, OR you leave a trail that will be found later.
-If in “Deep mode”, gain a ``Neural Jolt (Mild, -1)`` Condition."
- "**SUCCESS**.
+ "**YES!
+AND...**.
+You achieve what you intended and you do it in half the time, or with increased effect."
+ "**YES!**.
 You achieve what you intended to do."
- "**CRITICAL SUCCESS**.
-You achieve what you intended and you do it in half the time, or with increased effect."
+ "**YES!
+BUT...**. *Warning!* You achieve what you wanted but choose one: They are alerted of your presence and location now, OR you leave a trail that will be found later.
+If in “Deep mode”, gain a ``Neural Jolt (Mild)`` Condition."
+ "**NO!
+BUT...**.
+You failed at your hacking attempt, but manage to avoid raising any alarms or getting any *dumpshock damage*."
+ "**NO!**: *Alert!* Choose one: you are locked out of the system OR your position is compromised.
+If in “Deep mode”, gain a ``Dumpshock Damage (Moderate)`` Condition."
+ "**NO!
+AND...**: *Alert!* You are locked out of the system AND your position is compromised.
+If in “Deep mode”, gain a ``Dumpshock Damage (Severe)`` Condition."

 DRONE PILOTING
 ^^^^^^^^^^^^^^